toqaezzatly/DataStructure-java/README.md

 # DataStructure-java
 Data structure labs solution in java .
-It was tested by hackerrank
+It was tested using hackerrank